AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 - Enable read access to the AF server elements and attributes to be transferred.

 - Use an account that is assigned to the `Tenant Administrator` role for the PI to Data Hub Agent installation.

+- For heavy workloads, install the agent on a host computer separate from your PI Server deployment.

 You can download the PI to Data Hub Agent from the PI to Data Hub Agents page on the portal and then transfer it to the computer that will host the agent.